-Proposed by the President of the Republic in 2013, regulation of use of the veto would mean that the five permanent members of the Security Council (China, the United States, France, the United Kingdom and Russia) would voluntarily and collectively undertake not to use the veto where a mass atrocity has been ascertained.
+Proposed by the President of the Republic in 2013, regulation of use of the veto would mean that the five permanent members of the Security Council would voluntarily and collectively commit to refraining from using the veto where a mass atrocity has been ascertained.

 France has been one of the UN’s members since its founding in 1945.
 It holds a permanent seat at the Security Council, alongside the United States, the United Kingdom, Russia and China, thus playing a leading role on many subjects.
 It is also represented both within the other major UN bodies and within its subsidiary organs (elected to the Human Rights Council, for example), and is a permanent member of the Conference on Disarmament.
 France is the fifth-largest contributor to the United Nations regular budget and to the peacekeeping operations budget.

 The latest crises have confirmed the central importance of the UN while also highlighting the need to make the organization more efficient and more representative of current global balances.

 France thus supports the vast reform programme launched by the Secretary-General, Mr António Guterres, in order to make the organization’s activities more efficient, more transparently managed and more responsive in the event of crises.